Mortgages for Overseas Property: UK Equity Routes and Currency Rules

-Mortgages for Overseas Property: How UK Buyers Can Finance a Home Abroad
+How UK Buyers Can Finance a Home Abroad

 All enquiries are be on a referral only basis

-For a free initial consultation, call 01202 155992 or contact Mortgage One
+For an initial conversation about financing an overseas property purchase, call 01202 155992 or contact Mortgage One.

-What Is an Overseas Property Mortgage?
+What an Overseas Property Mortgage Is, and Is Not

 An overseas property mortgage is a loan secured against a property located outside the UK.
 It is a distinct product from an expat mortgage, which is a mortgage on a UK property taken out by someone living abroad.
 An overseas property mortgage is for UK-based buyers purchasing abroad.